muggy8/improbable/from-me-to-me/Ur78er4a.md

 But...
 This isn't something that happens every day... and region 11 is really close to the central nest...

-What could have possiably gotten so close...
+What could have possibly gotten so close...

 I...
 I have to find out...